michaelshiloh/NetworkEverything/schedule.md

 	- tcpdump -i wlp4s0 -A host 192.168.1.139
 	- better with the WiFiWebServer example because there is more text to see
 - What does this tell us about security?
+- nmap can be used to find out what services are running (also known as what ports are open)

 - The three examples we just looked at are all accessed by a web server i.e. a